 Therefore remember that formerly you, the Gentiles in the flesh, who are called "Uncircumcision" by the so-called "Circumcision," which is performed in the flesh by human hands--Ephesians 2:11(NASB)

-When we are positioned in Christ and united with Him by faith, we received all we needed for life and godliness.
+When we are positioned in Christ and united with Him by faith, we receive all we need for life and godliness.
 We are given God's sufficient grace and His supernatural strength through the indwelling Spirit of Christ, Who causes us to be victorious in our journey through life, and enables us to be triumphant in every situation we meet.

-When we were saved by grace through faith in Christ, we were transferred from Satan's kingdom into the family of God and accepted into the bosom of the Father.
-At redemption, we were made part of God's new creation-in-Christ, and the list of benefits we are given reach into the eternity of eternities.
+When we were saved by grace through faith in Christ, we were transferred from Satan's kingdom into the family of God, and accepted into the bosom of the Father.
+At redemption, we were made part of God's new creation-in-Christ, and the list of benefits we were given reach into the eternity of eternities.
 His gifts and graces are far beyond our imagination.
 But we should never forget where we came from and what we were before salvation.
-We should never forget to be grateful for all that God has done for us, and live for Him, with a grateful heart and in humility of spirit.
+We should never forget to be grateful for all that God has done for us, and live for Him with a grateful heart, and in humility of spirit.

 Throughout their history, Gentiles were despised by Jews and considered as dogs and outcasts.
-Because Gentiles did not have the outward sign of circumcision in their flesh, they were disparagingly referred to as 'The Uncircumcised".
+Because Gentiles did not have the outward sign of circumcision in their flesh, they were disparagingly referred to as 'The Uncircumcised'.
 Israel were proud of their covenant sign, and many Old Testament passages demonstrate a deep contempt of Gentiles.
-One such example was, "Who is this uncircumcised Philistine," was David's scornful comment concerning Goliath!
+One such example was, "Who is this uncircumcised Philistine?" which was David's scornful comment concerning Goliath!

 During Christ's ministry, He told his disciples not to rejoice that they could heal the sick or cast our demons.
 They were to rejoice that their names were written in heaven.
 In like manner, neither Jews and Gentiles should boast in their heritage, circumcision or non-circumcision.
 Rather, we are to rejoice that our names are recorded in the Lamb's book of Life.